By The Numbers: The Definitive Ride-Count Countdown of Disney & Universal’s Parks’ Lineups

 19. Wandering Oaken’s Sliding Sleighs

-In 2010, the park launched an exception growth spurt, opening three brand-new mini-lands over three years.
+In 2010, the park launched an exceptional growth spurt, opening three brand-new mini-lands over three years.
 Grizzly Gulch, Toy Story Land, and Mystic Point together created an unprecedented “outer loop” beyond the park’s Railroad.
 Altogether, the three lands netted the park 2 original E-Tickets (Big Grizzly Mountain Mine Cars and the Modern Marvel: Mystic Manor), plus Toy Story Land’s inevitable three family flat rides.

 7. Disney California Adventure